GTU-Blockchain/chronotrade-ethglobal-prague/contracts/docs/ChronoTrade.md

     -   `_scheduledTime`: Unix timestamp for the service
 -   Requirements:
     -   Service must be active
+    -   Buyer must not be the seller of the service
     -   Buyer must have enough TIME tokens
     -   Time slot must be valid and available
+    -   Scheduled time must be in the future
+    -   Day must be available for seller
+    -   Time slot must not be already booked

 ```solidity
 function cancelService(uint256 _serviceId, string memory _reason) external